16 Apps

 These tools allow stakeholders, scientists, and decision-makers to understand the underlying components contributing to an area’s sensitivity to offshore energy development, supporting better planning and impact assessment.

-15.1 Current Applications
+16.1 Current Applications

-• Multi-resolution viewing: toggle between cell-level (0.05° grid) and program area aggregations
+• Multi-resolution viewing: toggle between cell-level (0.05° grid) and Program Area aggregations

-• Study area selection: focus on specific program areas or subregions
+• Study area selection: focus on specific Program Areas or subregions

 • Layer selection: view individual species category scores or composite metrics